 Our bodies have a wonderful ability to stop blood loss and heal wounds.
 Protective measures spring into action as soon as we’re injured.
-These measures clot blood, help to prevent infection and repair damage to the body.
-However, our bodies can’t repair large or serious wounds, such as those that occur in major accidents or in war zones.
+These measures clot blood, help to prevent infection, and repair damage to the body.
+Our bodies can’t repair large or serious wounds, such as those that occur in major accidents or in war zones, however.
 First aid followed by medical help is needed to treat these problems.

-Researchers have discovered that the minerals kaolin and zeolite stop serious bleeding quickly and stimulate the body's blood clotting process.
+Researchers have discovered that the minerals kaolin and zeolite help to stop serious bleeding and stimulate the body's blood clotting process.
 Neither are harmful to the body when they're used in wound treatment, as long as they are formulated correctly.
-They've proven their effectiveness on the battlefield and are now available for the general public as well as the military.
+They've proven their effectiveness on the battlefield and are now available for the general public, as well as the military.

 The minerals are sold in sterile packages and are a great addition to a first aid kit, especially for car drivers or people who participate in risky sports.
 They are also useful for people who hike or perform another activity which takes them to isolated areas.
 Someone with a serious wound must see a doctor as soon as possible.
-However, one of these clotting aids plus the traditional treatment of a bandage that puts pressure on a wound can help to prevent blood loss while the person is traveling to a hospital or waiting for medical treatment.
+One of the clotting aids plus the traditional treatment of a bandage that puts pressure on a wound can help to prevent blood loss while the person is travelling to a hospital or waiting for medical treatment, however.